joelsantossouza08/terminal_raycasting/README.md

     - In the player's direction we get the next position of the closest tilesize grid, because if the map is made by blocks, a wall can appear in each block of the map
-    - Then we check if the current block position is a wall. if it is, so we stop the loop and calculate the distance of the ray using the hypothenisis: sqrt(cathetus1 * cathetus1 + cathetus2 * cathetus2)
+    - Then we check if the current block position is a wall. if it is, so we stop the loop and calculate the distance of the ray using the hypotenuse sqrt(cathetus1 * cathetus1 + cathetus2 * cathetus2)
     - This value is stored in a array of rays of the camera, and then, is done the same thing to the other rays